pli233/OMR/README.md

-# Optical Music Recognition (OMR) with YOLO and DeepScoresV2 Dense

-This project aims to detect musical symbols in sheet music images using the YOLO object detection framework, as a first step toward converting printed music into playable MIDI files.
+# Staff2Sound: A Deep Learning OMR Pipeline for Sheet Music to MIDI

+**Staff2Sound** is an end-to-end deep learning pipeline that converts printed sheet music into playable MIDI files.
+Built on the DeepScoresV2 Dense dataset and powered by the YOLO object detection framework, our system detects musical symbols with high accuracy and reconstructs melodies through pitch analysis and symbolic interpretation.

+To address the challenges of dense and small-object detection in sheet music, we introduce a **staffline-aware pairwise segmentation strategy**, significantly improving note recognition accuracy compared to direct detection.
+The final output is a valid `.mid` file playable by standard audio software.

+This repository includes components for dataset preprocessing, model training and validation, staffline segmentation, and MIDI synthesis.

 ---